 (linking) through a chosen resampling process.
 Supported resampling

-procedures are: cross validation (method='cv'
+procedures are: cross validation (method='cv'), repeated

-cross validation (method='repcv'
+cross validation (method='repcv'), bootstrap

-), Monte-Carlo or leave group out cross
+(method='boot'), Monte-Carlo or leave group out cross

-) and leave one out cross
+validation (method='lgocv') and leave one out cross

-validation (method='loocv'
+validation (method='loocv').

 Automatic specification of hyper-parameters sequences

-has the ability to automatically determine
+tune_penCSC has the ability to automatically determine

-the candidate sequences of \(\alpha\)
+the candidate sequences of

-& lambda.grid
+&

-will order the function to calculate them
+lambda.grid to NULL will order the function to

-automatically.
+calculate them automatically.

-While the automatic sequence of \(\alpha\) values for all causes is
+While the automatic sequence of

-, the process of determining the \(\lambda\) values automatically is by:
+values automatically is by:

-- The obtained \(\lambda\) value will
+glmnet. - The obtained

-of this sequence is controlled by values in
+The length of this sequence is controlled by values in

 Pre-processing within resampling